-Whether you're looking to walk the whole length of the ridge, looking for somewhere to walk your four-legged friend or for something a little more gentle, then the Malvern Hills and Commons has something for everyone.
+Whether you're looking to walk the whole length of the ridge, looking for somewhere to walk your four-legged friend or for something a little more gentle along our Easier Access trails, then the Malvern Hills and Commons has something for everyone.

 Whilst walkers have a right of access across all land under the care of the Malvern Hills Trust which means that you can explore the Hills and Commons we ask that visitors keep to established paths wherever possible in order to minimise disturbance to wildlife or grazing animals.
 Please take notice of signage and access restrictions that are put in place for your safety or to protect some of the sensitive wildlife and heritage areas on the Hills.

 We're pleased to announce the launch of a new, free, walking and cycling map and guide for the Malvern Hills and Commons.